 Copyright is the exclusive legal right of the author or owner of an artistic, literary or musical work to copy, publish or perform their work, or to authorise its copying, etc..
 Copyright lasts for a specific period depending on the kind of work, when it was produced and by whom.

-The Devon Record Office undertakes to abide by the laws of copyright.
+Devon Heritage Services undertake to abide by the laws of copyright.

 Archives and Copyright